ThemeHow/ianua-projects-plugin/README.txt

 Ianua Projects is a modern portfolio plugin.
 It allows you to display an overview of your projects with filters using tags.
 Clicking a menu item you will bring into view projects that fall under that menu item.
 Clicking on the thumbnail will lead to the project itself where you can see all the information on that project.

+== Plugin Boilerplate ==
+This plugin is based on the awesome Plugin Boilerplate https://github.com/DevinVinson/WordPress-Plugin-Boilerplate

 A few notes about the sections above:

 *   "Contributors" is a comma separated list of wp.org/wp-plugins.org usernames